-However, time and again, there are individuals who insist that “there is no evidence for FSILs.”
+However, time and again, there are individuals who insist that “there is no evidence for NHI.”
 As someone passionate about Epistemology, I feel a responsibility to insert myself into this social conversation to correct some misunderstandings of the lexicon of Epistemology and how to correctly apply it.

 Ironically, a significant amount of this misapplication of Epistemology comes from the scientific community itself.
 Too many “scientists” are merely conditioned to strictly adhere to intra-disciplinary methodologies (which have been previously informed by Epistemology) such that they cannot “think outside the box” to save their own species.
 That is, the members of our population that we expect and even rely on to guide proper knowledge production have barely a scant clue on which knowledge production tools to apply to arrive at the conclusions they seek.